Compliance reporting FAQs

 - make travel plans to leave Australia within 28 days of ceasing study

-If you have applied for a new visa, you must still meet the conditions on your current Student visa until we decide on your application.
+If you have applied for a new visa, you must still meet the conditions of your current student visa until we decide on your application.
 You must keep going to your classes

 Student are advised that they are required to either leave Australia within 28 days of the cancellation of their CoE or maintain fulltime enrolment in a registered course that is the same level as, or at a higher level than, the registered course for which you were granted a visa.
 Failure to do so may result in cancellation of the student visa.

-- When your CoE is cancelled for non-payment of fee, you will be sent an email advising you of the cancellation.
-After CoE has been cancelled, you will be advised that if you make full outstanding payment plus the reinstatement fee within 5 working days or if approved by DSA Fee office, your Deakin enrolment will be reinstated and youwill be able to continue to studies as normal (subject to students have not missed any examination).
+- If your CoE is cancelled for non-payment of fees, you will receive an email notifying you of the cancellation.
+After your CoE has been cancelled, you can make full payment of your outstanding fees plus the reinstatement fee within 5 working days or if approved by Deakin, and your Deakin enrolment will be reinstated.
+You will then be able to continue your studies as normal (subject to students having not missed any examination).

-- If you are not reinstated in the same trimester, you can later apply for readmission by contacting DI Deakin International Re-admission team at firstname.lastname@example.org.
-Readmissions will only be granted if you have not breached any of your student visa conditions and you meet the genuine temporary entrant (GTE) requirements.
+- If you are not reinstated in the same trimester, you can apply for readmission in a future trimester by contacting email@example.com.
+Readmission will only be granted if you have not breached any of your student visa conditions and you meet the genuine temporary entrant (GTE) requirements.

-- You are required to abide with the visa conditions of your current visa.
-You must maintain enrolment in a registered course that is the same level as, or at a higher level than, the registered course for which they were granted a visa.
-For more information, visit the Department of Home Affairs to learn more about Changing Courses and Course Packaging.
+- You are required to abide by the conditions of your current visa.
+You must maintain enrolment in a registered course that is the same level as, or at a higher level than, the registered course for which you were granted a visa.